GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ## 2. Privileged User Landscape Overview

-An agency is responsible for managing the privileges of all users with access to agency resources to ensure that employees can fulfill their assigned duties efficiently and securely.^21 To execute assigned duties, a subset of an agency’s user population may be granted elevated access to an agency’s protected resources (e.g., content and data, applications and web services, network and infrastructure, facilities), which if misused or abused, could significantly compromise these resources.^22 The individuals entrusted with elevated access constitute an agency’s privileged user population.
+An agency is responsible for managing the privileges of all users with access to agency resources to ensure that employees can fulfill their assigned duties efficiently and securely.
+Referred to as “privilege management;” the definition can be found in the FICAM Roadmap.
+To execute assigned duties, a subset of an agency’s user population may be granted elevated access to an agency’s protected resources (e.g., content and data, applications and web services, network and infrastructure, facilities), which if misused or abused, could significantly compromise these resources, Please see Section 3.3 for information on protected resources.
+The individuals entrusted with elevated access constitute an agency’s privileged user population.

 An agency’s privileged user population can include a range of individuals entrusted with elevated access.
 For example, both a security guard with physical access to a server room and a UNIX administrator with root access may be categorized as privileged users, despite different elevated access profiles.
 Given the broad-reaching nature of an organization’s privileged user population, it is important that an agency understand the user groups and accounts that constitute its privileged user population.
-Examples of individuals who may be considered privileged users
-include: application developer, database administrator, data center operations personnel, information technology (IT) security practitioner, IT audit practitioner, maintenance personnel, network engineer, and system administrator.
+Examples of individuals who may be considered privileged users include: application developer, database administrator, data center operations personnel, information technology (IT) security practitioner, IT audit practitioner, maintenance personnel, network engineer, and system administrator.
 Because of privileged users’ elevated access, unwanted behavior by these individuals can significantly compromise agency assets or operations.
 As a result, privileged user management is a cornerstone of insider threat mitigation.

-(^21) Referred to as “privilege management;” the definition can be found in the FICAM Roadmap.
-(^22) Please see Section 3.3 for information on protected resources.
-(^23) This definition is derived from the FY14 FISMA Metrics, as defined in the Information Security Glossary.
-Terminology
-Privileged User **–** A user who has been granted elevated privileges for access protected physical or logical resources.
+This definition is derived from the FY14 FISMA Metrics, as defined in the Information Security Glossary.
+Terminology Privileged User **–** A user who has been granted elevated privileges for access protected physical or logical resources.
 Such users include, for example, security personnel or system administrators who are responsible for managing restricted physical locations or shared information technology (IT) infrastructure, and require access to related systems to create new user accounts, and add to or amend the privileges of other users.^23

 ICAM Privileged User Instruction and Implementation Guidance Draft